wodocanal/bot/README.md

-# bot
-i will make readme later
+# i will made readme later